Columbia World Projects Announces Next Cohort of Obama Foundation Scholars

-Peter Kwame is a Co-Founder and Programs Director at Hatua Network Organization.
-Through Hatua Network, Kwame is providing scholarships, mentoring, and career guidance to 500 students from low income families.
+Peter Kwame Mwakio is a Co-Founder and Programs Director at Hatua Network Organization.
+Through Hatua Network, he is providing scholarships, mentoring, and career guidance to 500 students from low income families.
 He has graduated 70 students who have returned to their communities and are contributing to the economic development of their communities and country.
-Over the next five years, Kwame aims at expanding Hatua Network to cover all four locations of Mombasa, serving a population of 1.2 million residents and plans to provide scholarships to 1,600 students annually and graduate 200 students from university every year.
+Over the next five years, he aims at expanding Hatua Network to cover all four locations of Mombasa, serving a population of 1.2 million residents and plans to provide scholarships to 1,600 students annually and graduate 200 students from university every year.

 Wai Wai Nu

 Founder, Yangon Youth Leadership Center

 Empowering young people and women from marginalized communities through programming that builds peace and mutual understanding among diverse groups in Myanmar.

 Wai Wai Nu emerged from seven years as a political prisoner to become a human rights advocate and the founder of two organizations.
 Through the Women Peace Network, Wai Wai works to build peace and mutual understanding between Myanmar’s ethnic communities and to empower and advocate for the rights of marginalized women throughout Myanmar, and particularly in Rakhine State.
 Her work also aims to reduce discrimination and hatred among Buddhist and Muslim communities and to improve the human rights of the Rohingya people.
 To engage youth in the peacebuilidng process, Wai Wai founded the Yangon Youth Center - a space where young people from diverse backgrounds can come together to learn, share, and explore their ideas and promote leadership in social, political, and peace-building policy making.